“Thank you for sending me the ebook files. But, if I can’t open the #$%@ things, how do you expect me to approve them?”

 - Download whichever version applies to you.

 Download the files from your formatter and make a note of where you put them.

 Set up your computer to automatically open the Kindle Previewer for mobi files.

-- In File Explorer (on PCs)* or Finder (Mac), find the files you downloaded.
+- In File Explorer (on PCs)* or Finder (on Macs), find the files you downloaded.

 - Right-click on the file name, click on Open with, click on Choose another app (see Figure 1 below).

 - From the list, select Adobe Digital Editions and tick the box to always use it to open epub files (see Figure 2 below).

 Preview your book.
 See the user guide linked above for tips and tricks on using Adobe Digital Editions.